falcosecurity/falco-website/content/en/docs/setup/packages.md

 ---

 {{% pageinfo color="primary" %}}
-Falco consumes streams of events and evaluates them against a set of security rules to detect abnormal behavior.
+Falco consumes streams of events and evaluates them against a set of security {{< glossary_tooltip text="rules" term_id="rules" >}} to detect abnormal behavior.
 By default, Falco is preconfigured to consume events from the Linux Kernel.
-This scenario requires Falco to be privileged, and depending on the kernel version installed on the host, a [driver](/docs/event-sources/kernel/) need to be installed.
+This scenario requires Falco to be privileged, and depending on the kernel version installed on the host, a {{< glossary_tooltip text="driver" term_id="drivers" >}} needs to be installed.

 For other installation scenarios, such as consuming cloud events or other data sources using plugins, please refer to the [Plugins](docs/plugins/) section.
 {{% /pageinfo %}}

 There are two main methods to install Falco on your host using the [released Falco packages](/docs/download):

-1. **RPM or DEB package (include Systemd setup):** This method is detailed on this page.
+1. **RPM or DEB package (includes Systemd setup):** This method is detailed on this page.
 2. **Tarball archive:** For instructions, refer to the [Install on a host (tarball)](/docs/setup/tarball) page.

 ## Install {#install}

-This installation method is for Linux distribution with a package manager that supports DEB (Debian, Ubuntu) or RPM (CentOS, RHEL, Fedora, Amazon Linux) packages.
+This installation method is for Linux distributions with a package manager that supports DEB (Debian, Ubuntu) or RPM (CentOS, RHEL, Fedora, Amazon Linux) packages.

 In interactive installations, the Falco installation package uses the `dialog` binary for configuration prompts.
-The dialog allows the user to complete the Systemd setup which include:
+The dialog allows the user to complete the Systemd setup which includes:
 - The driver selection (kmod, ebpf, modern_ebpf) or automatic selection
 - The Falcoctl service setup

-In non-interative installations (eg. `dialog` is not available, or if the user disable it by setting the `FALCO_FRONTEND=noninteractive` when installing Falco using the package manager), the automatic driver selection is enabled by default and for other options, the user needs to manually configure the Systemd services.
+In non-interactive installations (e.g., `dialog` is not available, or if the user disables it by setting `FALCO_FRONTEND=noninteractive` when installing Falco using the package manager), the automatic driver selection is enabled by default and for other options, the user needs to manually configure the [Systemd](https://systemd.io/) services.

-### Environment variables {#environment-variables}
+### Env variables {#env-variables}

 The following environment variables can be used to customize the installation process: